coursesAM/IOCL2025/readme.md

 Welcome to the course website!

 ## Course Content
-This is an introductory course to machine learning for CRIS participants with some background in calculus, linear algebra, and statistics.
-The course focuses on supervised learning, i.e., classification and regression.
+This is an introductory course to machine learning for IOCL IS officers with some background in calculus, linear algebra, and statistics.
+The course focuses on supervised learning and generative AI.
 The course will cover a range of methods used in machine learning and data science, including:
 - Linear regression
 - Classification via logistic regression
-- Support Vector Machine
 - Decision trees
 - Neural networks (ANN, CNN, RNN)
-- k-means clustering
+- Unsupervised, semi-supervised and self-supervised Learning
+- Advanced ML models like Foundation Models, Diffusion, Attention-based Transformers

-Heavy focus will be placed on understanding coding for ML using Python, NumPy, Pandas, Scikit-learn, and TensorFlow/PyTorch.
+Heavy focus will be placed on understanding coding for ML using Python, NumPy, Pandas, Scikit-learn, and TensorFlow.
 The course includes theory and practice (notably the tutorial (T)).

 **Note**: Participants must have wifi access and a Google account to work with Google Colab.